 Within the Kingston Park Coastal reserve is the sacred spring site which plays an important role in the Tjilbruke Dreaming story.
 This freshwater spring, and Dreaming ancestor, has been bubbling away for thousands of years.
 At this site you’ll find the Tjilbruke Monument.
 Erected in 1972 to commemorate the Dreaming story, it represents Tjilbruke carrying his dead nephew, Kulultuwi, on his journey south.

-The Riverbank is Kaurna Market installation
+The Riverbank is a Kaurna Market installation

 Running between the Adelaide Central Market and the Riverbank precincts, this art installation by Aboriginal artist Paul Herzich uses imagery and text to explore the future, past and present of the Kaurna people.
 Walking along this permanent exhibit, you are following in the ancient footsteps of the Kaurna people.